History of Catholic Mariology: Medieval Mariology

 The Middle Ages saw a growth and development of Mariology.
 Belief in the Assumption of Mary became widespread across the Christian world from the 6th century onward, and is celebrated on 15 August in both the East and the West.
 The Medieval period brought major champions of Marian devotion to the fore, including Ephraim the Syrian and John Damascene.

 The Dogma of the Immaculate Conception developed within the Catholic Church over time.
-Conception of Mary was celebrated as a liturgical feast in England from the 9th century, and the doctrine of her "holy" or "immaculate" conception was first formulated in a tract by Eadmer, companion and biographer of the better-known St. Anselm, Archbishop of Canterbury (1033–1109), and later popularized by the archbishop's nephew, Anselm the Younger.
-The Normans had suppressed the celebration, but it lived on in the popular mind.
-It was rejected by St. Bernard of Clairvaux, Alexander of Hales, and St. Bonaventure (who, teaching at Paris, called it "this foreign doctrine", indicating its association with England), and by St. Thomas Aquinas who expressed questions about the subject, but said that he would accept the determination of the Church.
-Aquinas and Bonaventure, for example, believed that Mary was completely free from sin, but that she was not given this grace at the instant of her conception.
+The Conception of Mary was celebrated as a liturgical feast in England from the 9th century, and the doctrine of her "holy" or "immaculate" conception was first formulated in a tract by Eadmer, companion and biographer of Anselm, Archbishop of Canterbury.
+The Normans suppressed the Anglo-Saxon celebration, but it lived on in the popular mind.

 The majority of Western Marian writers during this period belonged to the monastic tradition, particularly the Benedictines.
-The twelfth and thirteenth centuries saw an extraordinary growth of the cult of the Virgin in western Europe, in part inspired by the writings of theologians such as Saint Bernard of Clairvaux (1090–1153).
-Bernard of Clairvaux was one of the most influential churchmen of his time.
-In the "Sermon on the Sunday in the Octave of the Assumption" he described Mary's participation in redemption.
+The twelfth and thirteenth centuries saw an extraordinary growth of the cult of the Virgin in western Europe, in part inspired by the writings of theologians such as Bernard of Clairvaux (1090–1153).
+One of the most influential churchmen of his time, in his "Sermon on the Sunday in the Octave of the Assumption" he described Mary's participation in redemption.
 Bernard's Praises on the Virgin Mother was a small but complete treatise on Mariology.
 Pope Pius XII's 1953 encyclical Doctor Mellifluus, issued in commemoration of the eighth centenary of Bernard's death, quotes extensively from Bernard's sermon on Mary as "Our Lady, Star of the Sea".

 Western types of the Virgin's image, such as the twelfth-century “Throne of Wisdom”, in which the Christ Child is presented frontally as the sum of divine wisdom, seem to have originated in Byzantium.
 This was much used in Early Netherlandish painting in works like the Lucca Madonna by Jan van Eyck.

 Theologically, one major controversy of the age was the Immaculate Conception.
+It was rejected by Bernard of Clairvaux, Alexander of Hales, and Bonaventure (who, teaching at Paris, called it "this foreign doctrine", indicating its association with England), and by Thomas Aquinas who expressed questions about the subject, but said that he would accept the determination of the Church.
+Aquinas and Bonaventure, for example, believed that Mary was completely free from sin, but that she was not given this grace at the instant of her conception.
 Anthony of Padua (1195–1231) supported Mary's freedom from sin and her Immaculate Conception.
 His many sermons on the Virgin Mary shaped the Mariological approach of many Franciscans who followed his approach for centuries after his death.